 Valuation Using the Income Approach

-Analyzing the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the subject property.
+Combining information from all approaches, the appraiser is then ready to state an estimated market value for the property at hand.
 The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of what a property is worth.
-It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-At the end of the day, an appraiser from ASAP Appraisal Services, Inc. will guarantee you get the most fair and balanced property value, so you can make wise real estate decisions.
+Depending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+The bottom line is, an appraiser from ASAP Appraisal Services, Inc. will help you attain the most accurate property value, so you can make wise real estate decisions.